comptoolsres/comptoolsres.github.io/TLCL_reading_notes_3.md

 Open the Find dialog box and turn on regular expression searches.
 In VSCode, that is the "`.*`" button, in MobaXterm, there is a "Regular expressions" checkbox in the 'Find...' modal.

-In the Find box enter the text "`Go`" and either look through the found text (highlighted in the document) or click Find All.
+In the Find box enter the text "`Go`" and either look through the found text (highlighted in the document) or click through the found instances.

-{% include tip.html content="VSCode, and other editors, also have a case sensitive option.
+{% include tip.html content="VSCode, and other editors, also have a case sensitive option (the 'Aa' button).
 I suggest leaving it on, so that searches are case sensitive unless you specifically do not want them to be.
 That way, the search is more similar to standard regex and you are less likely to be surprised." %}

 {% include tip.html content="I highly encourage you to play with these regular expressions either in VSCode or one of the online resources.
 It would probably be best to paste in or make up some other text to experiment with." %}

- **I have put together a [<i class="fa fa-file fa-2x"></i> Regular_Expressions_Cheat_Sheet.pdf](pdf/Regular_Expressions_Cheat_Sheet.pdf), print this out and keep it handy for this section.**
+ **I have put together a [Regular Expression Cheat Sheet](Regular_Expressions_Cheat_Sheet.md)**.

 ### <i class="fa fa-search"></i> Wildcard patterns